 General Regulatory Environment

 The Personal Data Protection Commission regulates personal data protection in Singapore.

 General Privacy Laws:

 PDPA - Personal data in Singapore is protected under the Personal Data Protection Act 2012 (PDPC).
 The PDPC establishes a data protection law that comprises various rules governing the collection, use, disclosure and care of personal data.
-The PDPC released a guide on the use of cloud services in October 2019.
-Please click here to read the guidelines.
+The PDPC released a guide on the use of cloud services in October 2019 (revised May 2022).
+Please click here to read the guidelines on Cloud Services topic.

 Data Cross-Border Transfer Requirements:

 The PDPA contains offshore personal data transfer restrictions.
 The requirements include

 1) The receiving organization has “comparable protection” in place as set in the Act, and;